 - Confusion

-- Getting lost in the typical environment
+- Becoming lost in a familiar environment

 - House soiling

-- Frequent and abnormal vocalizations, etc
+- Frequent and abnormal vocalization

 If the vet realizes that the animal’s brain is completely damaged, they may use anesthetics and other medication to put the dog to sleep.